filament-zone/filament.zone/publications/position-paper.md

 **Repeatability**: Campaigns should be easily tweaked and replicated, fostering innovation through open iteration and collective learning.
 Filament should provide an open platform for replicating successful solutions and discarding ineffective methods.

 **Programmable Emissions**: Emissions should be dynamic, tied to different vesting criteria, and aligned with community objectives.
-Issuers will be able to deploy a new set of primitives adhering to common interfaces to compose with existing infrastrcuture.
+Issuers will be able to deploy a new set of primitives adhering to common interfaces to compose with existing infrastructure.

 **Governance**: Incentives should align between issuers and recipients, integrating various actors to form a consensus.
 Participants should have a say in token distribution and a reliable dispute resolution process.